 However, these videos are erased frequently due to storage limits, so our odds of finding one are much better early on.
 Additionally, witnesses may leave town, or their memories could simply fade with time.

-This means the sooner you contact us, the better position we’ll be in to build the best case possible.
+This means the sooner you contact us, the better position we’ll be in to build a strong case.

 The Insurance Company’s Cooperation